therealadityashankar/novemberfuchsia/README.md

 dbs = nf.Abstract(fromfiles=["user.novemberfuchsia", "address.novemberfuchsia"])
 ```

-now you should see some formatting changes if you run the above lines of code, in the th
+now you should see some formatting changes if you run the above lines of code, in the the `.novemberfuchsia` file/files you've made

 then retrieve the databases via
 ```py